prisma/prisma/docs/tutorial.md

 ### 3.1.
 Understand the Prisma schema file

-At the core of each project that uses Photon and/or Lift, there is the [Prisma schema file](./prisma-schema-file.md) (typically called `prisma.schema`).
+At the core of each project that uses Photon and/or Lift, there is the [Prisma schema file](./prisma-schema-file.md) (typically called `schema.prisma`).
 Here's what your Prisma schema currently looks like:

 ```prisma
 generator photon {